ohler55/oterm/README.md

 *RubyGems* *repo*: https://rubygems.org/gems/oterm

-Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the Oj gem.
+Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the OTerm gem.

 ## <a name="build_status">Build Status</a>